champignoom/bc-tis/README.md

 ![First CI test](img/first-ci-test.png)

 By clicking 'Explore' on the right of `aryprm`, we have again the graphical interface of tis-analyzer showing the details of the found undefined behavior.
-This time, the error is still caused by postfix decrement of pointers, so we skip the inspection.
+This time, the error is again caused by postfix decrement of pointers but in other functions, so we skip the inspection here.
 Below is a fix of `lib/number.c` for all such errors:
 ```diff
 444,446c444,446
 <   n1ptr = (char *) (n1->n_value + n1->n_len + n1->n_scale -1);